 Examples of Expenses that do NOT Qualify for Reimbursement:

 - Health or Dental plan premiums (including COBRA)

 - Cosmetic surgery that is not medically necessary

 - Expenses for domestic partner or children of domestic partner

 - Any other expense that would NOT qualify as a medical expense deduction for federal income tax purposes

 You can obtain a complete list of eligible expenses in IRS Publication 502-Medical and Dental Expenses.
-This publication is available at your local IRS office or on the IRS website or by accessing the PayFlex website (under Individuals > Explore Common Eligible Health Care Expenses).
+This publication is available at your local IRS office or on the IRS website or by accessing the PayFlex website (scroll down to Common Eligible Health Care Expenses).

 This account will reimburse you with "tax-free dollars" for day care expenses incurred for your dependent child under age 13 while you and your spouse (if married) are at work.
 Day care expenses incurred for dependents age 13 or over are considered eligible only if the dependent is physically or mentally disabled, spends at least eight hours a day in your home and depends on you for at least half of his or her support.
 To be eligible, the child, spouse or parent must be a dependent you claim on your federal tax return.

 You may elect to contribute up to a maximum of $5,000 to the Dependent Care FSA for the plan year from January 1, 2021 through December 31, 2021.
 The maximum is $2,500 if you and your spouse each establish a Dependent and Child Care flexible spending account.
 The minimum annual contribution is $200.